kikiluvv/nfotaku/readme.md

-# 🧙‍♂️ nfomancer
+# 🌟 NFotaku

-Customize and rearrange your FL Studio folders with a little bit of magic.
+Customize and rearrange your FL Studio folders with the help from the waifu of your dreams.

 ---